MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/meeting-apps-apis.md

 ## Targeted meeting notification API

-The `targetedMeetingNotification` API allows you to send notifications to specific participants in a meeting stage.
-You can send a targeted meeting notification based on user action.
+The `targetedMeetingNotification` API allows apps to send notifications to specific participants in a meeting stage.
+Apps sends a targeted meeting notification based on user action.
 The API is available through Teams Client SDK.

 > [!NOTE]
 >